I am currently an Assistant Professor of Teaching Organization and Management at UC-Irvine in the Paul Merage School of

 My current research is divided among these interests in two streams.
 The first is around the creation and performance of cultural products: music chart and industry dynamics, the factors that contribute to creativity (especially the role played by diversity of one’s connections), the tradeoffs associated with being innovative, the implications of the shift to digital distribution, and the analysis of culture using big data.
 The second area of research is around the role and impact of network- and rankings-based status on organisations.
-My work, which has garnered me recognition on the Thinkers 50 Radar list, has appeared in Administrative Science Quarterly, American Sociological Review, computational social science publications, and been covered in the press by Rolling Stone, Forbes, Business Insider, Quartz.com, The Times of London, M Magazine, the New York Post, and music industry blogs.
+My work, which has garnered me recognition on the Thinkers 50 Radar list, has appeared in Administrative Science Quarterly, American Sociological Review, computational social science publications, and been covered in the press by Rolling Stone, The Economist, Forbes, Business Insider, Quartz.com, The Times of London, M Magazine, the New York Post, and music industry blogs.

 At INSEAD, I direct and teach the Product Management Executive Programme and Leading for Results program.
 This is in addition to other Executive Education teaching, as well as teaching the organisational design and leadership core course in the MBA program.
 I have received the Dean’s commendation for excellence in teaching for both my MBA and Executive teaching.
 My teaching focuses primarily on firms’ organisational-strategic alignment (org design), leading and experiencing organisational change, managing corporate culture, and utilizing social networks.

 Prior to becoming a business school academic, I had a number of roles in the business and not-for-profit sectors.
 I was a management consultant for the Monitor Group, working in its strategy practice and its Executive Development group.
 This was followed by several years as an early member of a start-up in the educational services space.
 Before returning to school, I was a member of the 2008 Obama Presidential campaign in California.